Principal Babak Eslahjou’s other passion…photography

 Babak Eslahjou, principal at CORE Architects second great passion is photography and for over 47 years he has been photographing the world around him.
 While his imagery has an understandable architectural focus, the urban landscape features prominently in his work as he explores the unique relationships between light, shadow and colour.

 Q. When do you start taking pictures?

-A I started taking pics on my summer school trips to Europe.
-My parents started sending us to summer school when I was 7.
+I started taking pics on my summer school trips to Europe.
+My parents started sending us to summer school when I was seven.
 They also bought us the little snap shot cameras with the attachable and disposable flash.
 I wanted to record my trip for them.
-I couldn’t afford the film, so they also used to mail me that.
+I couldn’t afford the film so they also used to mail me that.

 Q. What was the first camera you received?

 Things got more serious after my father’s trip to Japan in 1972 where he bought himself a Nikon F2 and gave me his old camera.
 That gift got me inspired to follow it more seriously.